Sharni Webb

-Sharni Webb (born 14 July 1991) is an Australian rules footballer playing for the Brisbane Lions in the AFL Women's.
+Sharni Webb (born 14 July 1991) is a former Australian rules footballer who played for Brisbane in the AFL Women's.

 Early life

+Webb was born in Nambour, Queensland.
 Following encouragement from her brothers, Webb started out playing Australian rules football at the age of 15 in the Caloundra Women's League.
 After the league folded, she joined Zillmere Eagles in Brisbane.
 Webb played as a key position forward for the University of Queensland.
 From 2014, she acted as an assistant coach, as well as a player, due to her qualification as a physical education teacher.
 Even after being drafted to Brisbane, she continued playing for University of Queensland during the off-season, helping them reach the preliminary finals in 2018.